-(18.01) The Union shall designate a committee of its own choosing, including not more than three employees, to deal with the Employer or his or her authorized agent on any matter arising from the application of this Agreement or affecting the relations of the employees and the Employer.

-(18.02) The parties agree to meet within five days after request for such meeting.
+- (18.01) The Union shall designate a committee of its own choosing, including not more than three employees, to deal with the Employer or his or her authorized agent on any matter arising from the application of this Agreement or affecting the relations of the employees and the Employer. - (18.02) The parties agree to meet within five days after request for such meeting.
 Efforts to adjust grievances shall be made on Company time.
-The parties agree that the processing of grievances, including referrals to arbitration, shall be carried out as promptly as is reasonably possible.

-(18.03) Any matter, except renewal of this contract may be a difference between the parties and if not satisfactorily settled within thirty (30) days of its first consideration may be submitted by either party to final and binding arbitration.
+The parties agree that the processing of grievances, including referrals to arbitration, shall be carried out as promptly as is reasonably possible. - (18.03) Any matter, except renewal of this contract may be a difference between the parties and if not satisfactorily settled within thirty (30) days of its first consideration may be submitted by either party to final and binding arbitration.
 Any such matter not referred to arbitration within ninety (90) days of its first consideration shall not be arbitrable.
-Within ten (10) days of requesting arbitration, the party making the request shall submit to the other the name of the arbitrator who will represent the party requesting arbitration, and within ten days the other party shall by written notice name the arbitrator who will represent it.
-The arbitrators thus named shall jointly select an impartial third person who shall be chairman of the arbitration board.
-If the two arbitrators selected by the parties are unable to select a third arbitrator within ten (10) days of the appointment of the second arbitrator, the parties to this Agreement shall request the Minister of Labor for Ontario to appoint the third arbitrator.
-Any of the aforementioned time limits may be extended by mutual consent of the parties to this Agreement.

-(18.04) The Employer and the Union shall defray the expenses of their respective appointees to the arbitration board, and the expenses of the third arbitrator shall be borne equally by the Employer and the Union, except that neither party shall be obligated to pay any part of the cost of a stenographic transcript without express consent.

-(18.05) Notwithstanding the thirty (30) day time limit specified in Section 18.03, either party may refer to final and binding arbitration a grievance arising out of a dismissal of an employee that is not satisfactorily settled within fifteen (15) days of the date of such dismissal.
-The parties may agree to a single arbitrator to hear a dismissal grievance.
+Within ten (10) days of requesting arbitration, both parties will submit the names of their preferred arbitrators, and a single arbitrator will be selected upon mutual consent of the parties.
+Any of the aforementioned time limits may be extended by mutual consent of the parties to this Agreement. - (18.04) The expense of the single party arbitrator shall be borne equally by the Employer and the Union, except that neither party shall be obligated to pay any part of the cost of a stenographic transcript without express consent. - (18.05) Notwithstanding the thirty (30) day time limit specified in Section 18.03, either party may refer to final and binding arbitration a grievance arising out of a dismissal of an employee that is not satisfactorily settled within fifteen (15) days of the date of such dismissal.

-(18.06) An arbitrator or arbitration board shall have no power to modify, amend or add to the terms of this Agreement, nor to make any decision inconsistent therewith.
+(18.06) An arbitrator shall have no power to modify, amend or add to the terms of this Agreement, nor to make any decision inconsistent therewith.